NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

 ## Add Command

-(v<em>3.3 or above</em>) Adds the provided package to your package source in the following layout instead of making a simple copy of the nupkg file.
-For this command, only feeds which are folders or UNC shares are allowed.
-In order to expand all the files in the package to your package source, use the -Expand switch.
+(v<em>3.3 or above</em>) Adds the provided package to your package source in a hierarchical layout as described below.
 The following layout has significant performance benefits, when performing a restore or an update against your package source, compared to a folder of nupkg files.
+For this command, your package source must be a folder or a UNC share.
+In order to expand all the files in the package to the destination package source, use the -Expand switch.

     \\yourpackagesource\
         yourpackage\